-Figure 1-27 Two gateways (XOR/XEE & XTO): Cisco CME IP phone XOR consultation transfer
+Figure 1-27 Two Gateways (XOR/XEE & XTO): Cisco CME IP Phone XOR Consultation Transfer

-Since the consultation ID is registered to the second script instance, the transferee call leg is handed off to the second script instance.
+Because the consultation ID is registered to the second script instance, the transferee call leg is handed off to the second script instance.
 This script instance receives the handoff event and bridges the transferee and transfer target legs.
 The first script instance releases the transferor call leg.
 See Figure 1-28.